-- From April 15, 2019, the removal of 514 spent fuel assemblies and 52 non-irradiated fuel assemblies (a total of 566 assemblies) stored in the spent fuel pool started.
+- From April 15, 2019, the removal of 514 spent fuel assemblies and 52 non-irradiated fuel assemblies (566 assemblies in total) stored in the spent fuel pool started.
 Seven non-irradiated fuel assemblies were then loaded into the transportation cask and transported to the common pool on April 23.
-The first fuel removal was completed on April 25. - From July 4, 2019, fuel removal was resumed and up until July 21, 28 of all 566 fuel assemblies had been removed. - The periodical inspection of the fuel-handling facility, which started on July 24, 2019, was completed on September 2.
+The first fuel removal was completed on April 25. - From July 4, 2019, fuel removal was resumed and up until July 21, 28 of all 566 fuel assemblies had been removed. - The periodical inspection of the fuel-handling facility, which started on July 24, 2019, was completed on September 2, 2019.
 Some defective rotations of the tensile truss and mast were detected during the following adjustment work toward resumption of the fuel removal.
-In response, parts were replaced and the operation checked to confirm there was no problem. - Measures were implemented for defects detected during the preparatory work toward resumption of fuel removal and operation was checked using dummy fuel.
-On December 14, 2019, however, interference of cans inside the transportation cask and dummy fuel was identified.
-Though the following investigation confirmed slight leaning of the FHM mast, measures, including a review of the procedures, will be implemented to complete fuel removal within FY2020.
+In response, parts were replaced and the operation checked to confirm there was no problem. - During an operation check using dummy fuel, however, interference of cans inside the transportation cask and dummy fuel was identified on December 14, 2019.
+Though the following investigation confirmed slight leaning of the FHM mast, countermeasures, including a review of the procedures, were implemented. - Fuel removal work was resumed from December 23, 2019 and has proceeded as planned.
+Up until January 30, 2020, 56 fuel assemblies were removed and work continues with safety first.

-Progress status of dismantling work for the Unit 1/2 exhaust stack
+➤ Progress status of dismantling work for the Unit 1/2 exhaust stack